Nevis: The Ultimate Guide to a Premier Tax Haven

 What is the difference between a Nevis IBC and a Nevis LLC?

-A Nevis LLC provides stronger asset protection (charging order regime, shorter lien limits), while an IBC is a more traditional corporate structure.
+The Nevis LLC offers greater asset protection (charging order provision, shorter lien limitations), whereas the IBC is a more typical corporate form.